Let’s make it better.

 Please note that I do not accept insurance.
 However, I can provide the necessary paperwork for you to be reimbursed by your insurance provider.
 Many patients receive some form of reimbursement.
 Please call your insurance provider to determine your out-of-network coverage.
 Psychotherapy may also qualify as an appropriate expense for Health Savings Plans or Flexible Spending Accounts through your employer.

-Unfortunately, I do not have room in my current practice for reduced fee services at this time.
+Unfortunately, I do not have reduced fee sessions available at this time.

 What can therapy do for me?